 St. Martin-in-the-Fields Episcopal Church welcomes you to our labyrinth!
 The labyrinth is located outdoors, on the north side of our church, at 223 South Pearson Lane, Keller, Texas.
-It is adjacent to St. Martin’s Episcopal School, and preschool children are active outside between 9 am and 2 pm during the school year.
+It is adjacent to St. Martin’s parish hall.
 We welcome you to quietly enjoy our sacred outdoor spaces – the labyrinth and memorial garden – at any time during daylight hours.

 What is a labyrinth?

 Our labyrinth, simply put, is a place to walk and meditate or pray, and focus your thoughts as you get in touch with a holy space inside of you.
 We hope that walking it will aid you in your spiritual journey, whether you seek prayer, meditation, transformation, or any peaceful experience.
 Most people walking a labyrinth find that it promotes self-reflection, integrates mind, body and spirit, awakens spirituality, and restores simplicity in our hectic lives.
 We all could benefit from that, right?